toharcohen7/GMAIL_PROJECT/Wiki/Android-User-Guide/Settings-Guide.md

 3. Latest emails will be fetched from the server
 4. The list will update automatically when complete

-**Implementation details:**
-- SwipeRefreshLayout triggers mailViewModel.resetOffset() and mailViewModel.fetchMailsByLabel()
-- Loading state is visually indicated by the refresh animation

 ### Auto-Refresh Behavior

 The app automatically refreshes emails in these situations: